Updated on February 24, 2023

 In this article, we will explore the key differences between Joint Tenancy and Tenancy in Common, and help you determine which option is best suited for your specific situation.

-Joint Tenancy is a way of holding title to a property in California, where two or more individuals own the property together with equal rights of ownership.
-When one owner passes away, their share of the property automatically transfers to the surviving owners.
+Joint Tenants is a form of property ownership where two or more individuals own property together with equal rights.
+It is characterized by the “right of survivorship,” meaning when one owner passes away, their share of the property automatically transfers to the surviving owners.
 This process is known as the “right of survivorship.”
 Joint Tenancy is commonly used for married couples or family members who want to ensure that the surviving owner(s) will inherit the property without the need for probate.

-Tenancy in Common is another way of holding title to a property in California, where two or more individuals own the property together but with separate and distinct shares.
-Each owner has the right to sell, transfer, or mortgage their share of the property without the consent of the other owners.
+Tenants in Common is a way of holding title where two or more individuals own property together, but with separate and distinct shares.
+Each owner can sell, transfer, or mortgage their share independently.
 In the event of an owner’s death, their share of the property passes to their heirs or beneficiaries as directed by their will or through intestate succession.
-Tenancy in Common is commonly used by business partners or friends who want to own property together, but maintain separate ownership and control over their share of the property.

 A few of the similarities and differences between these two methods of co-ownership are explained below.